Okuhle2022/Digital-Portfolio/README.md

  - Hey,welcome to my digital portfolio.
 I am a passionate ICT: Communication Networking student at Cape Pensula University of Technology.
 This portfolio presents a collection of my career development activities, technical evidence, and personal growth experiences, with real evidence and Star-based refection.
 And each section on this portfolio is aligned with the WIL preparation outcomes and showcases the knowledge and skills I have gained.

  ### This Digital portfolio includes:
-   -- Career Development  📚👩‍💻 🌱
+   --Career Development  📚👩‍💻 🌱
     - Skills and Interests 💻🖱️
     - Personality Asssesment💬🔍
-    - Creeating a CV! 📃🖋️
+    - Creeating a CV 📃🖋️
     - Bussiness Communication 🗨️📧🗣️
     - Interview Skills 👨‍💼🔰
     - Professional Networking 🤝🌐
     - Workplace Etiquette 🏢💼👩‍💻

 ## Career Development
 ![.](Career.png)